NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 ### Create a Security Configuration

+- Go to the organization settings and check the Advanced Security settings
-- Set some global configuration like:
+- Set some global settings like:
   - Grouped security updates
   - Dependabot on Actions runners
-  - Scan for generic secrets
 - Create a security configuration and enable all features
   - Notice that some features need to be set on repo level (like version updates and advanced codeql setup)
 - Apply the configuration to your juice-shop repository